 Treasure of Guarrazar

-Between 1858 and 1861 in an orchard called Guarrazar, in Guadamur, very close to Toledo, Spain a discovery was made of twenty-six crowns and numerous gold crosses.
+Between 1858 and 1861 in an orchard called Guarrazar, in Guadamur, very close to Toledo, Spain an archaeological discovery was made of twenty-six crowns and many gold crosses.
 These finds dating back to 587 and became known as the Treasure of Guarrazar.
-Some of the crowns and crosses from the Treasure of Guarrazar were acquired by France for the Cluny Museum.
+France acquired some of the crowns and crosses from the Treasure of Guarrazar for the Cluny Museum.

 The crowns were “votive crowns”.
 A “votive offering” is when one or more objects are displayed or deposited in a sacred place for religious purposes.
 A “votive crown” is a votive offering in the form of a crown, made of precious metals and adorned with jewels.
 In the Middle Ages, they were designed to be suspended by chains at an altar, shrine or religious image.